07 Apr Dry Eye and Contact Lenses

 In practice dry eye is extremely common

-There are a host of reasons why people have the daily discomfort of dry eye ranging from one’s overall health, rheumatic diseases, certain medications, hormonal changes and of course the environment.
+There are a host of reasons why people have the daily discomfort from dry eyes, ranging from one’s overall health, some of the rheumatic diseases, certain medications, hormonal changes and of course the environment.

 A recent study has highlighted a somewhat obvious point in that wearing contact lenses in an office environment and spending more than 4 hours at a visual display terminal may result in lower tear meniscus volume with significant dry eye.

 Generally people tend to be engrossed in what they are working on, stare at their screens and blink less frequently.
-The eye’s tear film evaporates prior to the next blink and soon the cornea gets irritated, the contact lens will often cloudy up due to it’s dehydrated state.
+The eye’s tear film evaporates as one would expect, prior to the next blink, and soon the cornea gets irritated.
+Typically the contact lens will get cloudy due to their now dehydrated state.